Lidpvs/intensive_station_calculator/README.md

 -date-based history records

 This makes the application simple to run locally without a database.

----
 Example workflow

--Open the application
+Open the application

--Create a new patient
+Create a new patient

--Enter:
+Enter:

 sex